 -

-We hope to see you on Tuesday, January 17 for this Premium Bordeaux Event!
-On top of everyday savings, earn $10 in credits* when you purchase 6 bottles from this top-rated collection.
+We hope to see you on Thursday, June 8 for this Premium Bordeaux Event!
+On top of everyday savings, receive a $10 discount at checkout when you purchase 6 bottles from this top-rated collection.

 *Promotion is sponsored by Wine Marketing Group.
-The $10 credit will be sent Wednesday, January 18, 2023 and will automatically be added to the same account used in the original purchase.
 Cannot be combined with certain codes, discounts, or promotions.
-Void where prohibited. $10 credit will expire on Friday, February 10, 2023.
+Void where prohibited.

 I was in France a few years ago , where I played basketball many years ago.
 We enjoyed St E’million wine .
 A friend there lives in Me’doc.
 He says that is the “only” Bordeaux wine !!